Mongrel Mob member killed in New Year crash - police on alert as gang members travel for tangi - NZ Herald

 A police investigation into the crash - where a second occupant of the car suffered injuries - is ongoing.

-The Herald has approached police for comment about the funeral.
+The Herald sought comment from police on the funeral.

 Meanwhile Reuben's cousin has set up a fundraising page, seeking donations to help his family.